 My first major entrepreneurial enterprise should have made me a millionaire before I reached age thirty.
-Instead it went down in flames.
+Instead, it went down in flames.
 I learned a lot in The School of Hard Knocks.
 Cost me almost as much as my college education–but no one ever sent me a sheepskin to hang on my wall.
 Glad I didn’t give up my day job!

 Since then I’ve lost track of all the startups I’ve been involved in.
 Some were successful.
 Some were duds.
 And a couple were home runs–most notably a LASIK company I co-founded which started with one location in 1998 and by the end of 2000 had eighteen centers nationwide.
-I sold my equity in 2001, which led to me selling my ownership in four optometry practices, effectively semi-retiring at age 45.
+I sold my equity position in 2001, which led to me selling my ownership in four optometry practices, effectively semi-retiring at age 45.

 In 2010 I co-founded a Christian publishing company known as Cruciform Press.
 The word, cruciform, means “the shape of the cross.”
-We focus on publishing gospel-centered, Christ-exalting, easy-to-read, theologically-rich, relevant books that can be read from cover-to-cover in 2-3 hours.
-Cruciform Press published more than three dozen titles in its first six years.
-I currently serve as Director of Special Projects.
-CruciformPress Facebook
+Its focus is on publishing gospel-centered, Christ-exalting, easy-to-read, theologically-rich, relevant books that can be read from cover-to-cover in 2-3 hours.
+Cruciform Press published more than three dozen titles in the years I was involved in the company.